ROBERT SIEGEL, Host:

 NPR legal affairs correspondent Nina Totenberg reports.

-Mr. WAYNE PACELLE (President, Humane Society of the United States): We really do believe that Congress can find a way to pass a law that forbids illegal acts of animal cruelty that will pass constitutional muster.
+WAYNE PACELLE: We really do believe that Congress can find a way to pass a law that forbids illegal acts of animal cruelty that will pass constitutional muster.

 TOTENBERG: But hunting and fishing enthusiasts, like Laurie Lee Dovey, executive director of the Professional Outdoor Media Association, are doubtful.

-Ms. LAURIE LEE DOVEY (Executive Director, Professional Outdoor Media Association): I dont believe there can be, and I think that we must, in America, rely on our First Amendment rights to speak freely and to discuss things that are not comfortable to discuss.
+LAURIE LEE DOVEY: I don't believe there can be, and I think that we must, in America, rely on our First Amendment rights to speak freely and to discuss things that are not comfortable to discuss.
 That's what makes us America.

 TOTENBERG: The lone dissenter in today's ruling was Justice Samuel Alito, who charged that the practical effect of the court's ruling would be to legalize a form of depraved entertainment.

-Mr. GENE SCHAERR (CATO Institute): I would agree that it does seem to raise questions about her judgment.
+GENE SCHAERR: I would agree that it does seem to raise questions about her judgment.